oslabs-beta/tkyo-drift/tkyo-drift/README.md

 ## CLI Tools

 Invoke the logs with `tkyo cos <number of days>` and `tkyo scalar` for each of their respective datasets.
 The `tkyo cos` command uses the `printLogCLI.js` script to do the following, while the `tkyo scalar` command invokes the `printScalarCLI.js` below this block.
+In general, however, you should link your external data visualization tools to the log folder in the data directory.

 ### `printLogCLI.js`